 - 3 settings, high, low and keep warm

 - Small 1.5 Litre capacity – perfect for 1 or 2 people

 Although this slow cooker is one of the cheapest models available, it still provides more than enough functions to cook the perfect slow cooker meal.
 The low setting is best for simmering and slow cooking, the high is good for faster cooking and the auto setting works to keep your food warm until you are ready to eat it.

 PROS: Keep warm function, perfect for 1 or 2 people, cheap slow cooker

 CONS: Capacity might be slightly too small for 2 very hungry people!

-Andrew James make a lot of kitchen appliances and are well known for being economical yet functional.
+Andrew James makes a lot of kitchen appliances and is well known for being economical yet functional.
 Their slow cookers come in 4 different sizes; 1.5L, 3.5L, 6.5L and a huge 8L.

 - Choice of 4 sizes

 - 3 settings – low, high and auto